mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/operator_parallel.md

 MindSpore models each operator independently, and the user can set the shard strategy for each operator in the forward network (the unset operators are sharded by data parallelism by default).

 In the graph construction phase, the framework will traverse the forward graph, and shard and model each operator and its input tensor according to the shard strategy of the operator, such that the compute logic of that operator remains mathematically equivalent before and after the sharding.
 The framework internally uses Tensor Layout to express the distribution of the input and output tensors in the cluster.
 The Tensor Layout contains the mapping relationship between the tensor and the device, and the user does not need to perceive how each slice of the model is distributed in the cluster.
 The framework will automatically schedule the distribution.

-The framework will also traverse the Tensor Layout of the tensor between adjacent operators.
+In addition, the framework will also traverse the Tensor Layout of the tensor between adjacent operators.
 If the output tensor of the previous operator is used as the input tensor of the next operator, and the Tensor Layout of the output tensor in the previous operator is different from that of the input tensor in the next operator, tensor redistribution is required between the two operators.
 For the training network, after the framework processes the distributed sharding of the forward operator, it can automatically complete the distributed sharding of the inverse operator by relying on the automatic differentiation capability of the framework.

 Tensor Layout is used to describe the distribution information about the Tensor in the cluster.
 Tensor can be sliced into clusters by certain dimensions and can also be replicated on clusters.
 In the following example, a two-dimensional matrix is sliced into two nodes in three ways: row slicing, column slicing and replication (each slicing corresponds to a Tensor Layout), as shown in the following figure: